StableBetStableBet

 Key Jockeys

-Kieran Shoemark is another jockey who performs well at Lingfield, particularly in middle-distance races where position and timing are critical.
-He's adept at conserving a horse's energy through the bends and producing a late burst.
+Kieran Shoemark is another jockey who performs well at Lingfield, particularly in middle-distance races where position and timing are important.
+He's adept at conserving a horse's energy through the bends and producing a late burst when the race situation demands it.

 Adam Kirby is worth watching in sprints.
 His gate speed and ability to get a horse out quickly from the stalls is an asset on a track where early position matters so much.
-In big-field sprints at five and six furlongs, Kirby's start-craft gives his mounts a tangible advantage.
+In big-field sprints at five and six furlongs, Kirby's start-craft gives his mounts a tangible advantage that compounds with a low draw.

 The Trainer-Jockey Angle